StudentLifeMarketingAndDesign/bijou/docs/adding-a-show.md

 This is just a quick guide to adding a film showing to the [Bijou Film Board](https://bijou.uiowa.edu) website calendar.
 If you have any questions, don't hesitate to email Student Life Communications web team at imu-web@uiowa.edu.

-I'm breaking this up into two parts, just to make it a bit easier.
+I'm breaking this up into a few parts, just to make it a bit easier follow.

 ## Adding a showing page